lefebvreb/wasmadeus/README.md

 An experimental frontend web framework in pure rust.

-Wasmadeus is focused on simplicity, ease of use and performance.
+Wasmadeus is focused on simplicity, ease of use and robustness.

 ```rust
 TODO: cool counter example